myraileen/GA-SEI-Script/README.md

    * Django built-in authentication requires sign-up/login.

 #### Stretch requirements:
+   * Implemented social authorization from Github account using the social-auth-app-django library.
-   * Deployed with Heroku. _(I tried deploying with AWS: I was able to create the Postgres database with Amazon RDS, but was not able to connect to do the makemigrations)._
+   * Deployed master repository branch using Heroku. _(I tried deploying with AWS: I was able to create the Postgres database with Amazon RDS, but was not able to connect to do the makemigrations)._
+   * Created code branch 'django_rest_api' that renders and represents the models as a REST api service.
+(Will seek more learning here to use in project 4!)

 ---